Relax and color some manatee pictures. Get to know the whimsical, mellow creature that few of us ever get to see.

 Where do you think this momma dugong is taking her calf?
 Somewhere safer or somewhere to eat?

-This poor lady is/was a Steller sea cow.
+This poor lady is/was a Steller's sea cow another member of the family

 Steller, a naturalist, actually examined a dead female specimen.
 This drawing was probably made from observing her.